Yesterday (Beatles EP)

-Yesterday is an EP by English rock band the Beatles, released on 4 March 1966 by Parlophone in the UK.
+Yesterday is an EP by the English rock band the Beatles, released on 4 March 1966 by Parlophone in the UK.
 The Beatles' 11th EP, it was also released in Portugal, Spain and Brazil (with another cover photo).
 The EP was released in mono only, and the cover photograph was taken by Robert Whitaker.

 Yesterday entered the UK EP chart on 12 March 1966, and from 26 March spent six weeks at number one.
 In all, it remained on the hit parade for 13 weeks.